wrightflyer/XFM/README.md

 # XFM
 ## Sysex viewer/editor for Liven XFM

 So this is intended to be a patch editor for XFM.
 As users will know the on-board editing in XFM, with the overlay, is quite a convoluted process because your only view of what is going on is through that four character 14-segment display so you can't "picture" the ADSR wave shapes or anything like that and you can only see the set value of **one** control at a time.
+As the buttons are over-loaded you also need to keep switching between page1/page2 to get the right function on some button.

-The plan with this Python utility is to be able to see everything at once, as "visually" as possible.
-The aim is also that the interface to XFM itself be as seemless as possible.
-It's true that you will have to manually trigger a patch to be sent from XFM to the PC/editor but once in the editor, as changes are made they should be automatically sent back.
+The plan with this Python utility is to be able to see everything at once, as "visually" as possible and one knob per control.
+The aim is also that the interface to XFM itself be as seamless as possible.
+It's true that you will have to manually trigger a patch to be sent from XFM to the PC/editor to start working on something that already exists in XFM.
+But, once in the editor, as changes are made they should be automatically sent back (but read below about "autosend" in settings.json)

 Note that this editor MUST have latest firmware in the XFM.
 At time of writing (in fact on the day it was released) this means V3.0.46 but in any case it won't work if you have an older V2 version so go to the download section on the Sonicware site: